 - Avoid eating raw or undercooked animal products and exercise care when handling raw meat, milk or animal organs to avoid cross-contamination with uncooked foods.

 Coronavirus Explained by Kurzgesagt – In a Nutshell (Must Watch)

 Coronavirus (COVID-19) in Nepal

 Nepal confirmed its first and only case on 24 January 2020.
 The patient had only presented mild symptoms and had been discharged a week earlier with instructions to self-quarantine at home which is recovered from this virus.
-Nepal Government tested more than 71916 PCR method and 113757 RDT method on suspected individuals but 1811 of them has coronavirus positive and 65 death cases.
+Nepal Government tested more than 419575 PCR method and 312402 RDT method on suspected individuals but 21750 of them has coronavirus positive and 65 death cases.
 Ministry of Health and population reported on June 28, coronavirus has spread to all 77 districts of Nepal.

 The government has taken various precautions to prevent the spread of disease in Nepal.
 It evacuated Nepali students from Hubei in February and quarantined them in Bhaktapur, all of whom tested negative.